-Basically, what this guy does is find fares and deals that are either mistakes, or just super low for some reason, and send out an email letting you know where they’re from, where they’re going to, and where to book the flights.
+Basically, what this guy finds fares and deals that are either mistakes or just super low for some reason, and then sends out an email letting you know where they’re from, where they’re going to, and where to book the flights.

 For Example: One of his recent deals was Mexico City to New Delhi for $555.
 It might sound like a lot, but the normal price is $1200!
 You can also sign up for Premium Service for $39/year to get more that free users miss out on.

-Ah, ol’ reliable.
+Ah, the ol’ reliable.
 Skyscanner has been with me from the start.
-I booked my very first international flight (to Egypt, Israel, and Italy) through this site, and have been going back ever since.
+I booked my very first international flight (to Egypt, Israel, and Italy) through this site and have been going back ever since.

 For Example: For my trip to Germany in 2015, I found round trip flights from Dubai to Berlin for only $250 per person.
 A great deal I snapped up immediately, and never would have seen if not for their “search everywhere” option.

 The Catch: The only catch is that Skyscanner shows a lot of offers from third party vendors like eDreams, Expedia, etc. These are usually fine but if something goes wrong with your flight it can cause a massive headache if you book through a third party instead of the airline.
 But sometimes the deals are just too good to pass up!